-Since education is complex, we need a variety of tools for measuring the learning that occurs and how.
+Education is complex.
+Therefore, we need a variety of tools to measure the learning that occurs and how it happens.

 In an academic culture filled with statistics and analyses, we find ourselves surrounded by numbers to interpret and decisions to make.
 We seem to derive satisfaction and certainty from measuring the quotient, or the magnitude of particular aspects of life and learning.